Google PageSpeed Insights

 Passed Audits

 What are these audits?
-Google PageSpeed Insights (Google psi) conducts various audits to evaluate the performance of a web page.
-These audits cover a range of factors that impact page speed and user experience.
-However, these audits may evolve over time as Google updates its tools and algorithms.
+Google PageSpeed Insights runs a variety of audits to assess a webpage’s overall performance, focusing on factors that affect speed and user experience.
+These audits evolve over time as Google updates its tools and algorithms.

-We summed up a few common types of audits that might be included in a PSI report below;
+Some common audits included in a PSI report are:

-• First Meaningful Paint, aka FMP, indicates when the primary content of a page is visible to users.
+• First Meaningful Paint (FMP): Measures when the primary content becomes visible to users.

-• Speed Index measures how quickly the page content is visually complete during loading.
+• Speed Index: Evaluates how quickly the content on a page is visually completed during loading.

-• TBT (Total Blocking Time) measures the total time the page is unresponsive to user input.
+• Total Blocking Time (TBT): Measures the total time the page remains unresponsive to user input.

-• Max Potential First Input Delay assesses the maximum potential delay before users can interact with the page.
+• Max Potential First Input Delay: Estimates the longest delay users might experience before interacting with the page.

-• Avoids excessive DOM size checks if the Document Object Model (DOM) size is within optimal limits.
+• Avoids Excessive DOM Size: Ensures that the Document Object Model (DOM) size is within acceptable limits.

-• Minimize Main-Thread Work assesses the amount of work done on the main thread during page load.
+• Minimize Main-Thread Work: Assesses how much work is being done on the main thread during page load.

-• Efficiently encode images checks if images are encoded in efficient formats.
+• Efficiently Encode Images: Checks whether images are encoded in optimal formats.

-• Defer offscreen images suggests deferring the loading of images that are not immediately visible to users.
+• Defer Offscreen Images: Suggests deferring the loading of images that aren’t immediately visible to users.

 How Does My Google PageSpeed Insights Score Affect SEO?

-Your Google psi score can impact your website’s SEO in several ways.
-While Google has officially stated that page speed is a ranking factor, the relationship between PSI scores and search rankings is nuanced.
-The question here is how your PSI Score influences SEO.
-Here are a few ways.
+Your Google PageSpeed Insights (PSI) score can significantly impact your website’s SEO.
+While Google has confirmed that page speed is a ranking factor, the relationship between PSI scores and search rankings can be complex.
+Let’s explore how your PSI score influences your site’s SEO.

 Search Ranking Factor

-When determining search ranking, Google considers page speed as one of the many factors.
-Therefore, faster-loading pages are generally favored because they provide a better user experience.
+Google uses page speed as one of the factors when ranking websites.
+Pages that load quickly are often favored because they provide a better user experience, helping to improve your search rankings.

 user experience and bounce rates